 I wake up around 7am.
 The first part of the day revolves around getting my daughters to school.
 My wife has a 9 to 5 job, so I do the school run.
-I normally get back home around 8:30 and check the performance of my blogs, and then hit social media for maybe 30 minutes.
+I usually get back home around 8:30 and check the performance of my blogs, and then hit social media for maybe 30 minutes.

-I still write, but as I mentioned earlier, I’ve scaled back on writing content for my blog somewhat, however I still try to write at least 300 words a day.
+I still write, but as I mentioned earlier, I’ve scaled back on writing content for my blog somewhat; however, I still try to write at least 300 words a day.
 Sometimes I write more, but I always hit that 300 word target, even if it means working into the evening to make sure I get it done.

 As with many things in life, successful blogging takes time.
 It takes time to write content and time to promote it.
 It also requires elapsed time to see the fruits of your labors.

-My typical day for next year will be publishing 2 posts a week, guest posting as often as I can and building out as many quality backlinks as possible!
+My typical day for next year will be publishing 2 posts a week, guest posting as often as I can, and building out as many quality backlinks as possible!

 #13.
 Most rewarding moment throughout your blogging journey?

-A difficult one for me to answer because I’ve had some incredible moments… and some not so great ones too!
+A difficult one for me to answer because I’ve had some incredible moments… and some not-so-great ones too!

 I guess I’d have to say the most significant moment was a few months after my friend and I had started blogging in 2005.
 We began working on an affiliate site, which was a relatively new thing back then.
-There was far less competition in every niche as you might imagine!
+There was far less competition in every niche, as you might imagine!

-I’ll never forget the first time we earned $1,000 in a month running our blog part time around our day jobs.
+I’ll never forget the first time we earned $1,000 in a month running our blog part-time around our day jobs.
 I felt that I had seen the future!